ProjectPythia/pythia-foundations/foundations/terminal.md

 ## Running Python in the Terminal

-1. Create a directory to store your work.
-We'll use the name `pythia_foundations`.

-The following steps will assume you are using a Jupyter notebook.
-Open your Open a terminal.

 On Windows, open **Anaconda Prompt**.
 On a Mac or Linux machine, simply open **Terminal**.

 1. Activate your Conda environment: